 The revised the Codes of Practice came into effect on 1 May 2024.

-You can download different formats, posters and order pocket sized Codes here.
+You can download the Codes in different languages and formats, posters and order pocket sized Codes here.

 The Codes let individuals (people using social services) know what they can expect from the workers who support them.
 They also support employers and workers to think about how they can continually improve practice.
 The two sets of Codes mirror the responsibilities of both employers and workers in meeting the standards.